History of the Far North of Scotland Railway Line: Inverness to Dingwall

 The Inverness station had been built as a terminus for trains arriving from the east, and the frontage faced directly on to Academy Street, making it impossible to convert the station to a through configuration.
 The Inverness and Ross-shire Railway approached from the west, and curved in to the alignment of the existing station on the immediate approach.
 The third side of the triangle (later to become known as the Rose Street Curve) was formed by adaptation of the existing Harbour Branch.

 In fact most passenger trains arriving from the north line ran past the station and reversed into the eastward-facing (i.e. towards the Perth line) platforms, so facilitating connections for passengers and also promptly releasing the train engine.

 Dingwall to Invergordon

 The line between Inverness and Dingwall opened to the public on 11 June 1862.

 A number of small railway companies east of Inverness, including the Inverness and Nairn, had amalgamated and the Inverness and Aberdeen Junction Railway had been created.
-The construction north of Dingwall was continuing, and while it did so, the Inverness and Ross-shire Railway was absorbed by the Inverness and Aberdeen Junction Railway, by Act of 30 June 1862.
+The construction north of Dingwall was continuing, and while it did so, the Inverness and Ross-shire Railway was absorbed by the Inverness and Aberdeen Junction Railway, by the Inverness and Aberdeen Junction Railway Act 1862 (25 & 26 Vict. c. cxiii) of 30 June 1862.
 At this point £83,000 of the authorised £245,000 capital of the Ross-shire company had been paid up.

 The line between Dingwall and Invergordon was finally ready, and it too opened, on 25 March 1863.
 The Invergordon station was close to the shore of Cromarty Firth.